p4u/p4u.github.io/about.md

 ### My projects
 I am a BitCoin and crypto-anarchist lover.
 I really think the block-chain concept will became something very important soon.

-- I developed and manage this [pool](http://magicpool.org)
+- I developed and manage an altcoin smart minig pool named magicpool (now it is closed)
-- I forked and deeply modifyed the [stratum-proxy](https://github.com/p4u/stratum-proxy-ng)
+- I made my own version of the [stratum-proxy](https://github.com/p4u/stratum-proxy-ng) for magicpool
-- I developed from scratch a new concept proxy named [stratum-relay](https://github.com/p4u/stratum-relay)
+- I developed from scratch a new concept proxy named [stratum-relay](https://github.com/p4u/stratum-relay) for gawminers

 I participate in the free/commons network movement